 In the event that you cancel or withdraw from your CPE program, the usual policy on Drop/Add or Withdrawal from a CHS course applies.
-Check your degree requirements in the Student Handbook & Catalog.
 If you have more questions, contact your CHS department chair or advisor.

 Admissions

 Cherry Hill Seminary welcomes those who hunger for knowledge, training and the dynamics of the classroom educational experience.
 There are several ways to pursue learning with Cherry Hill Seminary.